variantstudios/wisdomwaysacupuncture.com/_posts/2012-05-09-we-deserve-to-know-an-acupuncturists-perspective-on-gm-foods.md

 ---
-title: 'We Deserve to Know: An Acupunct''s Perspective on GM Foods'
+title: 'We Deserve to Know: An Acupuncturist''s Perspective on GM Foods'
 date: 2012-05-09 12:41:00
 categories:
   - nutrition--food